Sushmitha6300/ansible-flask-docker/README.md

 # Flask App CI/CD with Jenkins, Docker & Ansible

-This project demonstrates a complete CI/CD pipeline that uses Jenkins to build and push a Dockerized Flask app to DockerHub, and Ansible to deploy and run the containerized app on an AWS EC2 instance.
+This project showcases a complete CI/CD pipeline for a Flask application.
+Jenkins automates the build and push of a Dockerized Flask app to Docker Hub, while Ansible handles the deployment of the containerized app onto a target EC2 instance in AWS.

 ---

 ## Tools & Technologies Used

-- **Python (Flask)** – Lightweight web framework used to build the app
+- **Python (Flask)** – For building the lightweight web application.
-- **Docker** – To containerize the Flask application
+- **Docker** – Used to containerize the Flask application.
-- **DockerHub** – Remote registry to store and retrieve Docker images
+- **DockerHub** – Serves as the remote registry for storing Docker images.
-- **Jenkins** – Automates the build and push stages in the CI pipeline
+- **Jenkins** – Automates the CI pipeline: building and pushing Docker images.
-- **Ansible** – Automates deployment of the Docker container on EC2
+- **Ansible** – Handles the automated deployment of the Docker container on EC2.
-- **Git & GitHub** – Version control and trigger source for the pipeline
+- **Git & GitHub** – Used for version control and as the source trigger for Jenkins.
-- **AWS EC2** – Cloud instances used for Jenkins and app deployment
+- **AWS EC2** – Hosts both the Jenkins controller and the target deployment instance.
-- **Terraform** – To provision AWS infrastructure
+- **Terraform** – Provisions and manages all the required AWS infrastructure.

 ---